Biden leaves White House for 1st time since getting COVID-19

 REHOBOTH BEACH, Del.
 (AP) — Ending his most recent COVID-19 isolation, President Joe Biden on Sunday left the White House for the first time since becoming infected with the coronavirus last month, settling in for a reunion with first lady Jill Biden in their home state of Delaware.

-The president had tested negative Saturday, clearing the way to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.
-The White House physician, Dr. Kevin O’Connor, had said in his last update that Biden, “in an abundance of caution,” would continue his “strict isolation measures” pending a second negative test.
-The White House on Sunday did not say whether the president had a second negative test and had not provided a new report from O’Connor since midday Saturday.
+The president tested negative Saturday and Sunday, according to his doctor, clearing the way for him to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.

 “I’m feeling great,” Biden said before boarding Marine One outside the White House.